shaderecker/ansible-pihole/README.md

   - Pi-hole container settings are configured in [`inventory.yaml`](inventory.yaml#L17-L25)
     The options prefixed with `pihole_` are described in the official [docker-pi-hole readme](https://github.com/pi-hole/docker-pi-hole#environment-variables)
     (except for `pihole_image`, `pihole_ha_mode`, `pihole_vip_ipv4`, `pihole_vip_ipv6`: those are custom variables of this playbook)
-    The options prefixed with `pihole_ftl` are described in the official [Pi-hole FTL Configuration](https://docs.pi-hole.net/ftldns/configfile/)
+    The options prefixed with `pihole_ftl_` are described in the official [Pi-hole FTL Configuration](https://docs.pi-hole.net/ftldns/configfile/)
   - The [`pihole_ha_mode`](inventory.yaml#L25) option is used to switch between HA or Single mode to determine the IPv4/IPv6 addresses for the Pi-hole services (bind IPs for Web/DNS, pi.hole DNS record) and is enabled by default.
     ⚠️ Disable this if you don't intend to deploy a HA setup with keepalived.

 ## `update-pihole.yaml`
 This playbook is for subsequent runs after the `bootstrap-pihole.yaml` playbook was run at least once.
+You can run it with: `ansible-playbook -i inventory.yaml update-pihole.yaml`
 It contains only a subset of roles for faster runtime: [`updates`](roles/updates/tasks/main.yaml) and [`pihole`](roles/pihole/tasks/main.yaml)
 This will keep the system up to date and can be used to roll out changes to the Pi-hole docker container, for example a new image version.

 ## `keepalived.yaml`
 This playbook enables a high availability failover cluster with `keepalived` between multiple Pi-hole instances.
+You can run it with: `ansible-playbook -i inventory.yaml keepalived.yaml`

 Motivation:
 - Redundancy: Avoid a single point of failure (due to raspberry pi reboot, docker container failure/update/restart)